Search continues for ‘very dangerous’ jail escapee; stockpiles, campsites found

 WARREN, Pa.
 (AP) — Authorities searching for an inmate described by police as “very dangerous” who used bed sheets to escape from a northwestern Pennsylvania jail say they believe he is still in the area and have found stockpiles or campsites in the woods he may have been using.

-Michael Burham, 34, who fled the Warren jail late Thursday by climbing on exercise equipment and using bed sheets to escape through a window, was a suspect in a homicide investigation and was being held on $1 million bail on kidnapping, burglary and other charges, authorities said.
+Michael Burham, 34, who fled the Warren County Prison late Thursday by climbing on exercise equipment and using bed sheets to escape through a window, was a suspect in a homicide investigation and had been held on $1 million bail on kidnapping, burglary and other charges, authorities said.

 “We have located small stockpiles or campsites in wooded areas in the general vicinity of Warren, and we believe that at least some of those may be associated with Burham,” Lt.
 Col. George Bivens of the Pennsylvania State Police told reporters Sunday afternoon at Youngsville Fire Hall.